urql-graphql/urql/docs/graphcache/normalized-caching.md

 even lists of entities, which we call "links".
 The scalar fields on entities like numbers, strings, etc is what we call "records."

-Instead of storing query results whole documents, like `urql` does with [its default "Document Caching"](../basics/document-caching.md), _Graphcache_ flattens all data it receives automatically.
+Instead of storing query results as whole documents, like `urql` does with [its default "Document Caching"](../basics/document-caching.md), _Graphcache_ flattens all data it receives automatically.
 If we looked at doing this manually on the following piece of data, we'd separate each object into a list of key-value entries per entity.